apache/druid/docs/api-reference/sql-api.md

 #### Result formats

 Druid SQL's HTTP POST API supports a variety of result formats.
-You can specify these by adding a "resultFormat" parameter, like:
+You can specify these by adding a `resultFormat` parameter, like:

 ```json
 {